asifbacchus/MailcowBackup/README.md

-# Mailcow Backup Using borgbackup <!-- omit in toc -->
+# Mailcow Backup Using borgbackup

 This script automates backing up your Mailcow installation using borgbackup and a remote ssh-capable storage system.
 I suggest using rsync.net since they have great speeds and a special pricing structure for borgbackup/attic users ([details here](https://www.rsync.net/products/attic.html)).